yaztown/hgc-app/README.md

 # HgcApp

-This is the web app for [HGC](https://github.com/yaztown/hgc) project.
+This is the web app for the [HGC](https://github.com/yaztown/hgc) project.

 ## Installing the requirements